jabezpauls/student-reg-blockchain/README.md

 1. Open the application in your browser
 2. Click "Connect MetaMask"
 3. Approve the connection in MetaMask
-4. Ensure you're on the Sepolia network (the app will prompt to switch if needed)
+4. Make sure you're on the "Localhost 8545" network (the app will prompt to switch if needed)

 ### 3. Enter the contract address

-Paste the deployed contract address from the deployment step into the input field.
+Paste the deployed contract address (shown after running `npm run setup`) into the input field.

 ### 4. Register students